Creamen/git-sensible/README.md

 Issue: SPR-8955
 ```
+Issues can be closed directly using a [keyword](https://help.github.com/articles/closing-issues-via-commit-messages/).

 #### Keep the subject line under 50 chars, and the body under 80
 This keeps any logs (shortlog, --oneline) within one line.
 For reference, 66 columns is considered the most legible for reading.
 72 and 80 are popular column widths for programming.